 - Inhale and reach your arms toward the sky, palms facing in.

 - Exhale and bend your right knee, lowering your thigh parallel to the floor.
 Your knee should line up over your ankle.

-- Hold the pose for 5 slow, full breaths.
+- Hold the pose for five slow, full breaths.

 - Inhale and straighten your front leg.
 Exhale and step your feet together.
 Switch sides.

-- Try 5 sets of 5 breaths per side.
+- Try five sets of five breaths per side.